xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 7. Click **Save Script**.
 An open dialog asks you to save captured objects into the Object Repository of Katalon Studio.
 Click **OK** to save recorded actions and objects.

-8. In the new test case saved from Step 7, do as follows:
+8. In the new test case saved from step 7, do as follows:
-- Switch to the Script tab
+- Switch to the Script tab.
 - Remove command line **Close Application**.
 - Run the test script.